 In the mid-2000s the Executive MBA program portfolio was enlarged, thus adding an Executive MBA Oil & Gas and an Executive MBA in Strategic Market Development.
 The former one, the outcome of a corporate program with the Yukos company, was the first degree program delivered to a Russian-speaking audience with simultaneous translation from English.
 The introduction of these new programs also meant the gradual substantial increase of the SSE Russia alumni community.
 Although Executive MBA programs were enlarged, a number of other activities were discontinued, such as the quality centre, the own academic research and the book publishing.
 Instead, further efforts were put into focusing on larger corporate programs customers with an inherent ability to order programs for a number of successive years.
 Such a move in this period promoted the coming into being of major corporate programs customers such as Novartis, Russian Railways (RZD) and Sibur.
 In this period SSE Russia changed guises in terms of financial viability as to become fully self-sufficient/auto-financed from 2008 and onwards.
 And this is amidst the global financial crisis deeply affecting Russia.
 This is obviously a key dimension in to enable a sustainable long-term development of the school.
 A prerequisite for such a development is furthermore a well-working governance structure.
 In the case of SSE Russia this is most notably seen through the active board chairmanship by the then SSE President Professor Lars Bergman as well as the active engagement of board members Rolf Eidem, Fredrik Ekman and Anders Rydin.
 In 2009 SSE Russia celebrated the centennial birthday of the Stockholm School of Economics by hosting a record number of some 500 alumni at place in Saint-Petersburg.

 In the recent years there is a higher concentration of Executive MBA programs taught in the English language or in English with simultaneous interpretation into Russian.
-In February 2018 the nineteenth Executive MBA General Management (Executive Master of Business Administration, General Management) in English was launched.
-And next month marked the beginning of the tenth group with the same program taught with translation into Russian.
+In March 2019 the 20th Executive MBA General Management (Executive Master of Business Administration, General Management) in English was launched.
+And December, 2018 marked the beginning of the 11th group with the same program taught with translation into Russian.

 The special pride of the School and the main indicator of its longstanding successful work is the alumni community consisting of over 2,000 graduates, half of them graduates of Executive MBA programs.